3. MATERIAL ACCOUNTING POLICIES

 The Company as a lessee

-The Company's lease asset classes primarily consist of leases for buildings, machineries and warehouses.
+The Company's lease asset classes primarily consist of leases for buildings, machinery and warehouses.
 The Company assesses whether a contract contains a lease, at inception of a contract.
 A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
 To assess whether a contract conveys the right to control the use of an identified asset, the Company assesses whether:

 (i) the contract involves the use of an identified asset